apigeex196/Apigee-Simple-Github-Pipeline/README.md

 Hi all, I’ve pushed updates based on the PR feedback that was shared.
 Whenever you get a chance, please feel free to take a look and let me know if anything else is needed

 Hey Ryan, I’ve pushed updates to the Apigee X PR based on Jeremy’s comments.
-Jeremy is OOO, so whenever you have some time, could you please take a look and let me know if anything else is needed?
+Jeremy is not available, so whenever you have some time, could you please take a look and let me know if anything else is needed?